top of page

 Hedge layer

 Our retired stockman and shepherd, Bill still contributes to the farm every year, by laying another few hundreds yards of hedge.
 And what a beautiful job he does!
-We are currently on the lookout for a young apprentice to work with him learning this valuable but endangered

 traditional rural craft.